Frequently Asked Questions

 unadvisable, but if you do find yourself in this situation, there

 are a couple of things you can do.
-You can submit tests into the
+Make a donation to Aggieland

-donation to Aggieland Humane Society (capped at 5 items), submit
+Humane Society (capped at 5 items), submit the volunteer hours

-the volunteer hours (capped at 12.5 hours or 25 points), or turn in
+(capped at 10 hours or 10 points), or turn in any profit share

 You can be eligible to win a scholarship from the Pre-Vet Society